hdfiresky/GitHub-deploy-helper/AUTOMATED_LOCAL_DEPLOYMENT.md

 ## 3. Configure and Run the Script

-1.  **Edit the Script:** Open the script you just created and update the configuration variables at the top with your server's IP address and your username.
-The `APP_NAME` should match what your Nginx server expects.
+1.  **Edit the Script:** Open `deploy-local.bat` and update the configuration variables at the top with your server's IP address and your username.

-2.  **Make it Executable (macOS/Linux only):**
-    ```bash
-    chmod +x deploy-local.sh
+2.  **Build Your App:** Before running the script, make sure you have a fresh build of your application.
+    ```cmd
+    npm run build
     ```

-3.  **Run it!**
-    -   On macOS/Linux:
-        ```bash
-        ./deploy-local.sh
-        ```
-    -   On Windows:
+3.  **Run it!** Open a command prompt in your project's root directory and run the script, passing your application's name as an argument.
+This name should match what your Nginx server expects.
     ```cmd
-        .\deploy-local.bat
+    .\deploy-local.bat problem-buddy-app
     ```

 The script will now perform all the necessary steps automatically.
-If your SSH key is not passphrase-protected and your user has passwordless `sudo` access on the server, the entire process should complete without any prompts.
+If your SSH key is not passphrase-protected and your user has passwordless `sudo` access on the server for the remote script, the entire process should complete without any prompts.